srikanth245110/Jenkins/Day2/Day2.md

          9. Jenkins commands --> restart, safeRestart, build etc

-        7. Interview questions?
+         10. Interview questions?

                 What is difference between restart, safeRestart.
                 How to configure credentials?

-                How to configure the upstream & downstream jobs?
+                How to add user?
-                What is downstream & upstream job?
-                What is piepline in downstream & upstream job (show an example with build pipeline plugin) ?
-                How to install/uninstall/upgrade a plugin?
+                How to restrict a user to only read/build/configure ect jobs?
-                Number of ways to install?
-                What is *.hpi & hpi stands for?
-                Difference between freestyle & maven projects/jobs?
+                Different types of permissions?
+                Jobs wise persmission?
+                How to setup the Java, maven, git etc paths in jenkins?

                 https://github.com/jenkinsci/job-dsl-plugin/wiki/Tutorial---Using-the-Jenkins-Job-DSL